KyTDK/Moderator-Bot/docs/faq.md

 Consumers should read from the response stream promptly; the processor acknowledges and deletes command entries once handled.

+### Error Handling

+Treat every `status == "error"` response as final; the command has already been acknowledged and removed from the request stream.
+Surface the error to the caller and only retry after correcting the underlying issue.

+Known error shapes:

+- Limit reached – adding an entry after the plan allotment is exhausted raises a `FAQLimitError`, surfaced as `error: "FAQ limit reached (<limit> entries for plan <plan>)"`.
+Inform the user that they must delete an existing FAQ or upgrade their plan before retrying.
+- Entry missing – deleting a non-existent entry raises `FAQEntryNotFoundError`, surfaced as `error: "FAQ entry <id> not found"`.
+Drop the entry from your local state so subsequent deletes do not repeat the error.
+- Validation failures – missing required fields (e.g., `guild_id`, `action`, `entry_id`, `question`, `answer`) return short error strings describing the missing field.
+Fix the payload and requeue if needed.
+- Unexpected failures – any uncaught exception is stringified into `error`.
+Log these for follow-up; retries may succeed once the underlying service issue is resolved.

 ---

 ## Operational Notes